grscwf/twin-mt/nero-paths.md

     - Nero is not able to overpower the lion.
     - Nero has to get the lion to chase him into the blob.
   - The lion has two chase modes:
-    - "Assimilate" is slow and relentless.
+    - "Follow" is slow and relentless.
       - Nero can evade the lion indefinitely in a room, and take any number of actions in the room.
       - Moving to another room will drop everything Nero is holding, but not the ring if he's wearing it.
       - The lion is not going to chase Nero into the blob.